Dodge Dakota Insurance Rates

 Rates are averaged for all Dodge Dakota models and trim levels.
 Rates assume a 40-year-old male driver, full coverage with $500 deductibles, and a clean driving record.

-Finding better rates on car insurance not only requires having a good driving record, but also having a good credit history, being claim-free, and consideration of higher deductibles.
-Invest the time to compare rates every couple of years by getting rate quotes from direct companies like Progressive, GEICO, and Esurance, and also from several local insurance agents.
+Finding cheaper rates on auto insurance requires having a good driving record, having above-average credit, not filing small claims, and attention to physical damage deductibles.
+Set aside time to shop around every couple of years by getting rate quotes from direct companies like GEICO, Progressive, and Esurance, and also from several local insurance agents.

-The next list is a brief summary of the material that was presented in the illustrations above.
+The next list is a summary of the material that was raised in the charts and tables above.

-- Policyholders who purchase increased levels of liability coverage will pay about $550 every year to go from 30/60 bodily injury limits to 250/500 limits
+- Consumers who purchase increased levels of liability coverage will pay about $550 every year to increase from a 30/60 limit to 250/500 limits

-- Higher risk drivers that tend to have accidents or serious violations pay on average $1,100 more per year to buy Dodge Dakota insurance
+- Drivers who have multiple accidents or major violations pay on average $1,100 more per year to buy Dodge Dakota insurance

 Rate Tables and Charts